Understanding your health

 • Irritability, sadness

-• Symptoms that worsen from day to day or persist for more than 14 days
+Symptoms that persist for more than 14 days Post-concussion syndrome

 Symptoms may appear immediately after the injury, but also in the days that follow.
 It is therefore important to be vigilant in the hours and days following an injury in order to monitor the signs and symptoms of concussion.

-Just because you don't feel anything in the minutes following an impact doesn't mean you haven't had a concussion.
+Important: Just because you don't feel anything in the minutes following an impact doesn't mean you haven't suffered a concussion.

-A concussion occurs when there is a significant acceleration of the brain within the skull.
+A concussion occurs when there is significant acceleration of the brain within the skull.

-• A fall (while downhill skiing, rock climbing, tumbling down stairs, cycling, etc.)
+• A fall (while downhill skiing, climbing, running down stairs, cycling)

 • A direct blow to the head (receiving a punch, getting hit on the head with a heavy object)